Uzair-Fasih/Saeko/README.md

-# Saeko
+# saeko

-Sakeo is a very simple bare-bones PPM viewer.
+sakeo is a very simple bare-bones PPM viewer.
 This project was developed as a tool while working through the development of my Rust Ray Tracer.

 This project is written in Svelte.